Germain Bulcke

 Germain Julien Bulcke (May 18, 1902 – April 6, 1994) was a Belgian-American longshore worker from San Francisco and leader in the International Longshore and Warehouse Union.

 Biography

 Germain (Jerry) Bulcke was born in Belgium and moved to the United States as a child.
-He began working on the waterfront in the 1920's when the union was company controlled (known as the "blue book" union).
+He began working on the waterfront in the 1920s when the union was company controlled (known as the "blue book" union).
 During the 1934 West Coast Waterfront Strike, Bulcke served as a picket captain and witnessed the murders of longshore workers Nick Bordoise and Howard Sperry by police that became the impetus for the San Francisco General Strike.
 Bulcke also recounted that he carried another worker who had been wounded in the shootout to safety.